krobelus/git-branchstack/README.md

 `git branchless` ignores commits whose subject does not start with a topic tag.

-If there is a merge conflict, you will be prompted to resolve it.
 To avoid conflicts, you can specify dependencies between branches.
 For example use `[child:parent1:parent2]` to base `child` off both `parent1` and `parent2`.
 The order here does not matter because it will be determined by which topic occurs first in the commit log.

+If there is a merge conflict when trying to apply a commit, you will be shown potentially missing dependencies.
+Add the missing dependencies or resolve the conflict.
+The conflict resolution will be remembered if you enable `git rerere` support in `git revise` (set `rerere.enabled` and `rerere.autoUpdate` to true).

 Instead of the default topic tag delimiters (`[` and `]`), you can set Git configuration values `branchless.subjectPrefixPrefix` and